Param-Harrison/kidzode/public/courses/pixel-heroes/list_operations.md

 # Add and Remove from Lists

-Change lists by adding and removing items!

-## What to Do
-1. Press Run
-2. See lists change!
+Lists can grow and shrink!
+Start with an empty list, add items, then remove them.
+Press Run to see it in action!

 ```python
 # Start with an empty list